gpoudel/GildedRose-Refactoring-Kata/README.md

 | Conjured         | -2                                     | 0       | 50      |

 ```
+Note1* : Quality of "Backstage passes"
-Note1\* : - "Backstage passes", increases in Quality as its SellIn value approaches (+1);
+- increases by +1 as its SellIn value approaches
-Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert.
+- increases by +2 when SellIn value is 10 days or less
+- increases by +3 when SellIn value is 5 days or less
+- drops to 0 after the concert
 ```

 ### Approach: